Find out more about how you, your school or community can help save our threatened species.

 - You can work with local interest groups to investigate fencing recreation areas for dogs or consider establishing dog-free properties in koala population areas.

 - Report stray or roaming dogs to Council Rangers.

-If you see a sick or injured koala, you should contact a licensed rehabilitation group or call OEH on 131 555.
+If you see a sick or injured koala, you should contact a licensed rehabilitation group or call the Department of Climate Change, Energy, the Environment and Water on 131 555.
 Have these numbers ready in your car, wallet or saved in your mobile phone contacts.

 The NSW National Wildlife Council can help you locate a licensed wildlife carer.
-You can also call the WIRES Rescue Line on 1300 094 737 or download the Wildlife Rescue App on your device to have WIRES contact details on hand.
+You can also call the WIRES Rescue Line on 1300 094 737.

 Signs of a sick koala can include infected or inflamed eyes (conjunctivitis), a wet and dirty bottom (cystitis) and sitting at the base of a tree for an extended period of time.